Updated: Feb 15

 In the last 20 years, I have worked with many customers to reduce performance risks in critical IT systems.
-Most of these performance engineering and load testing projects were introduced after severe outages on the production environment affected these businesses.
+Most of these performance engineering and load testing projects were introduced after severe outages in the production environment affected these businesses.
 Unfortunately, system performance is an invisible element during software development.
 We realize performance bottlenecks when it's almost too late and often only when customers are affected and escalate such problems.

 I am sharing the performance engineering budget quadrants idea in this post as a guideline and reality-check.